- 653 Research Road, Nuriootpa (Behind the Volunteer Centre)

 - Gardens and reserves, Playgrounds

-The gardens offer several spaces to enjoy a relaxing day out, including nature walks, sighting the beautiful flowers, watching out for native animals, feeling and smelling plants in the Sensory Garden, and having a picnic.
+The gardens, including the Dementia Friendly Garden, Fire-Wise Garden, and Eremophila Garden, offer several spaces to enjoy a relaxing day out.
+Come alone or with family and friends to stroll nature walks, sight beautiful flowers, watch out for native animals, feel and smell plants in the Sensory Garden, or just relax with a picnic.

-There is a water fountain next to The Old Gum Tree for visitors and their four-legged friends, as well as a toilet block and change table for babies next to the Volunteer Centre.
+Paths are wheelchair accessible and bike-friendly, and furry dog-friends on leads are more than welcome.
+A water fountain is located next to the Old Gum Tree for your thirsty pooch, and a toilet block and change table for babies are next to the Volunteer Centre.

 The site is managed by the Barossa Bushgardens Committee with the support of volunteers and staff members.
 The committee maintains a Strategic Plan and Urban Design Framework (Master Plan) ensuring a coordinated and planned approach for future works and development.
 We're always looking for enthusiastic people to join our team.
 Find out more about volunteering at Barossa Bushgardens.